Last updated on July 18th, 2021

 I should note that while the above paragraph criticizes the Liberal Government of Canada approach to returning incomplete applications, the previous Conservative Government of Canada essentially adopted (and indeed created) the same approach.

-Two recent Federal Court decisions show just how strict IRCC is currently being.
+Several recent Federal Court decisions show just how strict IRCC is currently being.

 In this case Mehrdad Karami submitted an application for permanent residency under the Federal Skilled Worker Class.
 His consultant accurately inputted his passport information into the online forms, but inadvertently uploaded Mr. Karami’s expired rather than current passport.
 IRCC rejected the Express Entry application for being incomplete because the expired passport was uploaded.
 Madam Justice Elliot determined that this was reasonable, stating that: